yeeuneey/yeeuneey.github.io/content/en/authors/admin/_index.md

     percent: 44
 ---

 Hello!
-I'm Ye-eun Kim, a third-year student in the School of Computer and Artificial Intelligence at Jeonbuk National University.
+I'm Ye-eun Kim, a third-year student in the Department of Computer Science and Artificial Intelligence at Jeonbuk National University.
 I aspire to become a next-generation developer who drives innovation in the financial IT sector, grounded in a deep passion and knowledge of cloud computing, web development, artificial intelligence, and security technologies.
 I enjoy learning and applying new technologies, and I find great fulfillment in the process of solving complex problems.

 As a planning team member of the department's student council, I have planned and managed events of various scales, strengthening my collaboration and communication skills.
 In the department's WHO club, which focuses on study activities for server implementation and app development, I keep up with the latest technology trends while sharpening my practical abilities.
 Through these activities, I have learned that beyond coding skills, achieving shared goals together with teammates is invaluable.